metagov/daostar/DAOIPs/daoip-7.md

 ```
 Note that the registry essentially captures this information.
 The only difference is that instead of every attestation issuer hosting this endpoint on their own, they can simply attest a copy of this info to the registry.
 As EAS provides a GraphQL API to query attestations about an entity, and since the registry will store all schemas by the issuer, it eliminates the need for a separate `subjectAttestationsURI`.

 Note that an attestation issuer may have deployed EAS schemas using more than one address.
-While they may use multiple wallets to add their schemas to the registry, the front-end may not make a distinction between them.
+The front-end (DAO Attestation List website) aims to aggregate all of them under the same _issuer profile_.

 To summarize, the environment DAOIP-3 was authored to operate in is very different from the environment EAS provides.
 When it comes to EAS, attestations are by default connected to each other and to the schemas they use, which are by default connected to the schema owner.
 DAOIP-3 does not assume this interconnectedness, which is why it mandated each attestation to establish a connection with the issuer and include details like expiration date at the schema level.
 When we operate on EAS’s backdrop, this is not necessary.
 But, the DAO Schema Registry, specified above adds a missing piece to EAS - a repository of schemas conforming to a particular standard (DAOIP-3), which is more or less a repository of DAO builders utilizing EAS.